 4.1 Implications for Public Health and Food Safety

 The expected changes are big enough to reshape foodborne diseases around the world within the next 20–30 years.
 One major concern is mycotoxins.
 Rising aflatoxin levels could expose millions more children in sub-Saharan Africa and South Asia to these toxins, leading to permanent problems such as stunted growth, weaker immune systems, and a higher risk of liver cancer.
 At the same time, today’s global food supply chains mean that a climate-related contamination event in one place can quickly affect many countries.
 For example, one very heavy monsoon in California or Gujarat can contaminate irrigation water, which can then spread STEC or Cyclospora across several states or even across borders within days.
-Recent models have shown this repeatedl (Hellberg et al. 2024; Kumar et al. 2024).
+Recent models have shown this repeated (Hellberg et al. 2024; Kumar et al. 2024).

 Vulnerability is sharply stratified.
 Not all regions are affected equally.
 Low- and middle-income countries will carry the biggest burden because they are expected to see the largest increases in hazards such as aflatoxin and flood-related parasites, depend more on the crops and markets that are most at risk, and often have weaker testing systems, food-safety regulations, and cold-chain infrastructure.
 High-income countries, while better prepared, are facing fast-moving new risks.
 These include dangerous Vibrio infections in coastal waters that were previously safe, aflatoxin showing up in maize in southern Europe, and longer seasons of Salmonella and Campylobacter that exceed current planning assumptions.